anodyne/docs/skins/customization.md

 The skin will not display correctly if you skip this step!
 {% /callout %}

-- Copy the `50` hex value
+- Copy the `50` hex value (`#f0f4fe` in the example above)
 - Paste into the converter
 - Convert to RGB
-- Take the 3 values and put them next to the hex value, separated by commas, for easy copying later
+- Take the 3 values and put them next to the hex value, separated by commas, for easy copying later in the text document you created

 ```json
 'royal-blue': {